One Article to Solve All Ugly Number Problems on LeetCode

 Prerequisites

-Recently, a reader in our group messaged me, saying they encountered a series of math-related algorithm questions during a Microsoft interview and felt overwhelmed.
-Upon reviewing the questions, I realized they were modified versions of the "Ugly Number" series problems on LeetCode.
+Recently, a reader in our group messaged me privately, saying that during a Microsoft interview, they encountered a series of math-related algorithm problems and were completely taken aback.
+Upon reviewing the problems, I found that they were actually modified versions of the "Ugly Number" problems on LeetCode.

-Firstly, the "Ugly Number" series falls into the category of "easy for those who know, hard for those who don't," as it involves some mathematical theorems.
-If you haven't studied these specifically, it's unlikely you'll figure them out on your own.
+Firstly, the "Ugly Number" series of problems are of a type that is easy for those who understand them but difficult for those who do not, because they involve some mathematical theorems.
+If you haven't specifically studied them, it's unlikely you'll figure them out on your own.

-Moreover, these problems heavily test abstract thinking and associative skills.
-Not only do they require mathematical theorems, but you also need to abstract the problem into linked list-related questions using two-pointer techniques, or into array-related questions using binary search techniques.
+Moreover, these problems test abstract thinking and association skills because they not only require mathematical theorems but also require you to abstract the problem into a linked list problem using double pointer techniques, or into an array problem using binary search techniques.

 Ugly Number I

-First up is LeetCode problem 263, "Ugly Number."
-The problem asks you to determine if a given number n
+First is LeetCode problem 263 "Ugly Number", where the problem gives you an input number n

-is an "ugly number."
-An "ugly number" is a positive integer that only contains the prime factors 2
+is an "ugly number".
+An "ugly number" is defined as a positive integer that only contains the prime factors 2

 , 3